Michael MacWhite: Military

-MacWhite worked as a teacher in Denmark and as a newspaper correspondent.
-He also fought for Bulgaria in the first Balkan War.
-He then joined the French Foreign Legion and fought in France, Greece and Turkey.
-He was wounded at Gallipoli and was awarded the Croix de Guerre three times for bravery in combat.
+He fought for Bulgaria in the first Balkan War.
+He then joined the French Foreign Legion, serving in France, Greece and Turkey.
+He commanded the last French unit to leave Serbia and the first to enter Monastir, where he was badly wounded.
+He was wounded again at Gallipoli and was awarded the Croix de Guerre three times for bravery in combat.
+During 1918, he was recalled from the Algerian desert, where he had been serving as a convoy officer for camel caravans, to accompany a French military mission to the United States.
+At the request of the American government, he undertook a lecture tour to promote Liberty Loans.
 He returned to Dublin after the Great War and offered his services to the fledgling Dáil Éireann.